dvklopfenstein/ReactomePy/doc/md/README_download_hints.md

 See [**Reactome's official documentation**](https://reactome.org/dev/graph-database#GetStarted) regarding downloading the Reactome Knowledgebase.

-See below for user hints ...
+See below for unofficial user hints ...

 ## Hints for downloading the Reactome Knowledgebase
 1. [**Download the Reactome database**](#1-download-the-reactome-database)